Artist Members

 Instagram: @Simmysunshine7

 Simone Jeffries is an American artist raised in Flatbush, Brooklyn.
 Heavily influenced by her travels, the artist spent time abroad, living and attending school in Russia, where she soaked up the diverse Soviet language and cultures.
-Simone artist’s eclectic paintings and ink drawings, and photography are influenced by her Caribbean roots and has only highlighted her sensibility to the structural use of composition.
+Simone artist’s eclectic paintings, ink drawings, and photography are influenced by her Caribbean roots and have only highlighted her sensibility to the structural use of composition.
 Also heavily influenced by the works of Frida Khalo, Albrecht Durër, Salvador Dali, and Rothko.
-The artist continues to exhibit a keen eye for color, culture and visual design.
-Formally trained at the Rhode Island School of Design in Providence, Rhode Island, the artist’s work has been showcased in the Aspen Art Museum in Aspen, Colorado and privately sold throughout Fairfield County, Connecticut and NYC.
-Simone resides in the rural town of Sherman, Connecticut and is a thriving member of the Sherman Artist’s Association.
+The artist continues to exhibit a keen eye for color, culture, and visual design.
+Formally trained at the Rhode Island School of Design in Providence, Rhode Island, the artist’s work has been showcased in the Aspen Art Museum in Aspen, Colorado, and privately sold throughout Fairfield County, Connecticut, and NYC.
+Simone resides in the rural town of Sherman, Connecticut, and is a thriving Sherman Artist’s Association member.

 Steve Habersang // Design & Illustration